tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.ssl.ciphers

-    A list of SSL cipher suites that can be used for connecting to a Tarantool |tcm|
+    A list of SSL cipher suites that can be used for connecting to the Tarantool |tcm|
     configuration storage.
 Possible values are listed in :ref:`Supported ciphers <enterprise-iproto-encryption-ciphers>`.

     See also: :ref:`Traffic encryption <enterprise-iproto-encryption>`.